Texas banks call off merger, citing coronavirus impact

 Texas Capital Chief Executive C. Keith Cargill stepped down on Tuesday, with Chairman Larry Helm taking over his role until a permanent successor is appointed.
 Brooks is still in charge of Independent Bank.

-Independent Bank shares were trading 11.8% higher in mid-afternoon, with Texas Capital's stock down 6.8%.
+Independent Bank shares ended 15.9% higher, while Texas Capital's stock lost 3.6%.

 (Reporting by David French in New York; Editing by Lauren Tara LaCapra and Dan Grebler)